 Janice works in acrylic while painting indoors and oil on her many plein air excursions.
-An avid outdoor painter year round, the experience of her inspiration is found in wide open spaces and in the beauty of British Columbia - the is no end to the variety of nature that are the focus of her landscape works.
+An avid outdoor painter year round, the experience of her inspiration is found in wide open spaces and in the beauty of British Columbia - there is no end to the variety of nature that is the focus of her landscape works.

 Patricia studied visual arts in Kelowna’s Okanagan University College, then double majored in relief printmaking and painting at Vancouver’s UBC, earning a Bachelor of Education in 1987.
 She is an Active Member of the Canadian Federation of Artists.